brassington/brassington.github.io/_posts/2014-04-18-new-famous-surface.md

 Now, if someone doesn't send in an entire object to create our new kind of Surface, we want to include chainable extension methods that make it possible to easily modify the surface once it's been created in memory.
 This is what the majority of the file's contents: methods which will set values in place of the defaults defined at the top of the file.

 Again, it's wise to document the usage of the extension method and whether it triggers a repaint or not.
-In this case, the method can be overrident by another property, the size property, so I've noted as much and included an example:
+In this case, the method can be overridden by another property, the size property, so I've noted as much and included an example:
 {% highlight javascript %}
     /**
      * Set the number of columns visible in the textarea.